SumoLogic/sumologic-documentation/docs/manage/field-extractions/create-field-extraction-rule.md

      * Click the drop down under **Parsed template** to see the available templates.
      * Choose a template and click **Use Template**.
 The template is applied to the Parse Expression.
    * **Parse Expression**.
 (Applicable to Ingest Time rules)
-     * Type a valid parse expression with [supported parse and search operators](./Create-a-Field-Extraction-Rule.md "Create a Field Extraction Rule").
+     * Type a valid parse expression with supported parse and search operators.
 Because fields are associated with the Rule Name, you can parse one particular field into as many rules as you'd like.
 For example, to parse a single field, you could use a definition similar to this: `parse "message count = *," as msg_count ` To parse multiple fields, you could use a definition similar to this: `parse "[hostId=*] [module=*] [localUserName=*] [logger=*] [thread=*]" as hostId, module, localUserName, logger, thread`

 1. **Extracted Fields** (applicable to Ingest Time rules) shows the field names the rule will parse.
 Any fields that do not exist in the Field table schema are shown with the text **New** highlighted in green.
 New fields are automatically created in the table schema when you save the rule.
-You can view and manage the field table schema on the [Fields](../Fields.md "Fields") page.
+You can view and manage the field table schema on the [Fields] (../Fields.md "Fields") page.
 1. Click **Save** to create the rule.

 ## Best practices for designing Rules